The Breathing Process: History

 Labyrinthian features guest vocals by David Simonich (Signs of the Swarm) in "Wilt" and Jamie Graham (Viscera, ex-Sylosis) in the title track.
 Speaking about the guest vocalists, founding guitarist Jordan Milner stated, "Dave was just the easiest collaboration as we sent him a message and he just turned up to the studio.
 We had a pre-production demo of the song we wanted him to guest on and it was very much bare bones with the tempo maps done so we could slot it in when the final recording was done.
 Chris and Dave were just sat there like whisper screaming ideas at each other which was quite funny without music.
 I’ve known Jamie Graham since like 2007 as he actually has us signed to Siege Of Amida.
 We’ve wanted to do a song with him forever because I love his voice and the projects he’s done.
 We literally sent him the song and got it back within a week.
 Personally it’s my favourite song on the album!
 It’s been great to continue that relationship into Unique Leader.
 Lightning really did strike twice.
 We just sent him a couple of demos and he signed us up!"

 The band released a new EP titled Todeskrone on November 24, 2023.
 A music video was released for "Empty, Not Alone".
-Keyboardist Alexander Verschoor has guest appeared in the songs "Misery" by Eternal Bloom and "Devil's Tongue" by Enthogen.
+Guitarist/keyboardist Alexander Verschoor has guest appeared in the songs "Misery" by Eternal Bloom and "Devil's Tongue" by Enthogen.

 Musical style

-The Breathing Process started off as a metalcore band, but since then, the band and its material have been described as deathcore, blackened deathcore, blackened death metal, death metal, black metal, symphonic black metal, and symphonic deathcore.
+The Breathing Process started off as metalcore and screamo, but since then, the band and its material have been described as deathcore, blackened deathcore, death metal, black metal, symphonic black metal, blackened death metal, and melodic death metal.
+An AllMusic review has considered the band's second album Odyssey: (Un)Dead "a combination of melodic death metal and symphonic black metal with elements of doom metal, gothic metal, and progressive metal."